TallKite/linnstrument-firmware/README.md

 -------- INSTALLATION --------

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
-2) Download the latest version of linnstrument-firmware.ino.bin from this github.
+2) Download linnstrument-firmware-microLinn.ino.bin.zip from the Linnstrument Community wiki and unzip it.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download (and possibly unzip) the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 4) Check your OS version to confirm the update.
-Tap twice to see the full number.
+Tap twice to see all three numbers.
 It should be 234.072.001 or higher.
 If not, reboot your computer and try again.
 5) Important, read the next section about uninstalling!

 -------- UPGRADING/UNINSTALLING --------

-IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
-Say no (tap the red button in the middle, turns orange) if you're updating to a newer version of microLinn.
-This avoids needlessly deleting your microtonal user settings.
-Say yes (tap the blue button on the left, turns light blue) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
-This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.
-Once you've decided, tap the green button on the right to continue.
+IMPORTANT: Updating to a newer version of microLinn is done normally.
+But if you want to uninstall microLinn and go back to an official (non-microtonal) version of the firmware, there's an extra step.
+Just before you run the updater, on the Global Settings screen, tap the pad to the right of the "Update OS" pad (col 17, 3rd row from the bottom) so that it turns dark blue.
+On a 128, tap the pad just above the calibration pad, col 16 row 5.

+If you see "Couldn't retrieve Linnstrument's settings, interrupting firmware upgrade.
+Go ahead with default settings?", quit the updater app and update with the opposite setting.

 -------- NON-MICROTONAL FEATURES --------

 COLUMN OFFSETS: Ranges from 1 (OFF) to 8.
 For negative offsets, use the hidden lefthanded setting in Global Settings column 1.
 The usual Linnstrument tuning is row offset +5 and column offset +1, or (+5 +1).
-The three most popular hexagonal-key layouts can each be translated to the Linnstrument's square keys in two ways:
+Each of the three most popular hexagonal-key layouts can be translated to the Linnstrument's square keys in two ways:
+* Bosanquet or Janko layout translates to (-1 +2) or (+1 +2)
 * Wicki-Hayden layout translates to (+5 +2) or (+7 +2)
-* Bosanquet or Janko layout translates to (-1 +2) or (+1 +2)
 * Harmonic Table layout translates to (+4 +3) or (+7 +3)

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing (probably with pitch bending off) and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

+Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
+In general, the column offset and the row offset should not have any common factors.
+If they do, the offsets will be displayed in red.

-Playing melodies with both pitch bending and column offsets can be tricky. *Details: A 1mm slide normally bends the pitch about 6¢.
+*Details: To set both column offsets at once, press both split buttons at once.
+If the offsets are different, doing so equates them.
+Playing melodies with pitch bending can be tricky.
+A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can play 24edo quartertones on a normal 12edo Linnstrument fairly easily this way.*

-*More details: (1) To set both column offsets at once, press both split buttons at once.
-If the offsets are different, doing so equates them.
-(2) Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
-In general, the column offset and the row offset should not have any common factors.*

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
 Unless OFF, it ranges from -25 to +25, plus No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.
-Guitar tunings are not supported, but are still available globally.

 OCTAVE TOGGLE, QUANTIZE TOGGLE: Two new functions for switches and footswitches.
 8VE± flips back and forth between Octave Up and normal.
 This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
 QNT± toggles the Quantize option for the active split.
 Access them both by long-pressing TAP TEMPO and swiping.

-DRUM PAD MODE: The note lights become 14 3x3 mega-pads that play the 14 drum sounds from the sequencer.
+DRUM PAD MODE: The note lights become 14 3x3 mega-pads (or 10 on the Linnstrument 128) that play the 14 drum sounds from the sequencer.
 Accessed through the microLinn menu, see below.

+*Details:*
-*Details: (1) Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
-The drum sounds won't be accidentally pitch-bent because drum pad mode removes all pitch bends.
-(2) The midi mode should probably be One Channel.
-(3) The sequencer has different drum sounds for each split.
-If you're using both splits, set the split point in between the pads.
-(4) The two pad colors are the main/accent colors of the split, so you can adjust them if you want.
+*(1) Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
+The drum sounds won't be accidentally pitch-bent because drum pad mode removes all pitch bends.*
+*(2) The midi mode should probably be One Channel.*
+*(3) The sequencer has different drum sounds for each split.
+If you're using both splits, set the split point in between the pads.*
+*(4) The two pad colors are the main/accent colors of the split, so you can adjust them if you want.
 Any custom light pattern you select will overlay the drum pads.
-So you can make the center of each pad a different color if you want.
-(5) If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.
-(6) To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*
+So you can make the center of each pad a different color if you want.*
+*(5) If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.
+This is why the 8th column duplicates the 1st column.*
+*(6) To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 No guarantee that detuning to A-432 will heal your chakras lol.
 Accessed through microLinn's anchor cents after setting the edo to 12, see below.